 - 1. Press the <MENU> key and select the Meter Type. - 2.
-Press the Right Arrow> and scroll to [2 Chan Energy]
+Press the <Right Arrow> and scroll to [2 Channel Flow]

-Select [2 Chan Energy] if measuring two different pipes and [2 Path Energy] if sensors are mounted on the same pipe.
+Select [2 Channel Flow] if measuring two different pipes and [Dual Path Flow] if sensors are mounted on the same pipe.

-- 3. Press <ENTER> to select. - 4.
-Press <Right Arrow> to select meter function.
-Press <ENTER>.
+Press <ENTER> to select.
+Press <Right Arrow> to select a different meter function, if desired then press <ENTER>.

-- 1 Select for measuring two different pipes.
-(Not available for all models.) - 2 Select if two sensors are mounted on the same pipe. - 3 Select for summing or subtracting flow from two different pipes.
+- 1 Select for summing or subtracting flow from two different pipes. - 2 Select for measuring two different pipes.
+(Not available for all models.) - 3 Select if two sensors are mounted on the same pipe.